NASA-AMMOS/aerie-ui/docs/DEVELOPER.md

 ## Building For Production

-Run `npm run build` to build a production version the project.
+Run `npm run build` to build a production version of the project.
 The build artifacts will be stored in the `build/` directory.

 ## Before You Commit